steadybit/docs-public/content/integrate/30-monitoring/40-newrelic.md

 ## New Relic to steadybit

 We are able to react to the different events of New Relic and process them within the execution of an experiment.
-Once New Relic has been [configured](../../install-configure/70-configure-monitoring/30-new-relic#newrelictosteadybit) by your admin, you will find a `New Relic State Check` in section `Execution and Monitoring` within the configuration dialog of an experiment.
-The filtering of events is possible on New Relic Product, Entity Type and
+Once New Relic has been [configured](../../install-configure/70-configure-monitoring/30-new-relic#newrelictosteadybit) by your admin, you will automatically find all events of `New Relic` in the [execution view](../../use/10-experiments/20-run) of an experiment.
-Event Type.
-We are supporting the following types of events and products are supported.

-##### Product

-APM, Browser, Mobile, Servers, Plugins, Synthetics, Infrastructure, Alerts

-##### Event Type

-Application, Server, Key Transaction, Plugin, Mobile Application, Brwoser Application, Monitor, Host

-##### Entity Type

-Notfication, Deployment, Incident (open/close), Violation (open/close), Instrumentation

 ## steadybit to New Relic